Leg3ndary/APHS-bot/info/announcements.md

 **MEDLIFE** Abbey Park is hosting a Halloween Movie Week fundraiser in the theatre at lunch from October 25th to October 29th to raise money for low-income communities in Latin America and Africa.
 Admission is free, and popcorn and other movie snacks will be available for purchase.
 Look around the school for posters with more information and scan the QR code to cast your vote for the movies by this Friday, October 22nd.

-**BELIEVE LEADERSHIP - **The Believe Leadership Course will have Session 4 today in Room 208 as always!
+**BELIEVE LEADERSHIP**The Believe Leadership Course will have Session 4 today in Room 208 as always!
 The APHS Believe Leadership Course would like to promote our Passion Project, Mental Health Mission, with their workshop that aims to provide ways to learn about many aspects of mental health!
 Sign up before October 24th with the link bit.ly/3iPap0J!
 Check out their Instagram @mentalhealth_mission for more info!